TruFoox/HoneyWasp/README.md

 Please [Open an issue](https://github.com/TruFoox/HoneyWasp/issues/new) or DM me on Discord (@TruFoox) for questions

 ## Windows Defender Note
-This app might get flagged by Windows Defender as "Wacapew.C!ml".
-That’s just a generic warning Windows shows when it thinks an app *looks* suspicious (not necessarily that it is).
+This app might get flagged by Windows Defender because automated programs that call apis can resemble certain types of malware, despite being safe.
+If this happens, to use the bot you must allow it

 ### How to Allow It Through Defender:
 - Open Windows Security